 - Many inappropriate, costly ED visits: Many uninsured and underinsured individuals use the ED for nonemergent (often chronic) conditions that could be better handled in lower-cost settings.
 For example, prior to introduction of Healthy Linkages, roughly 25 percent of ED visits to the University of Mississippi Medical Center (17,000 out of 70,000) were for nonemergent needs.
 This situation created many problems for both patients and the medical center, including inadequate preventive care, poor management of chronic conditions, ED overcrowding,1 and unnecessarily high costs.2 For example, prior to introduction of this program, the University of Mississippi Medical Center ED had invested in dedicated space and staff within the ED to address primary care needs.

-- Inadequate linkages between ED and primary care: Patients who come to the ED for nonemergent care often get referred to an FQHC or county clinic, but then do not follow-up with those providers or get frustrated due to long waits for an appointment.
+- Inadequate linkages between ED and primary care: Patients who come to the ED for nonemergent care often get referred to a Federally Qualified Health Center (FQHC) or county clinic, but then do not follow-up with those providers or get frustrated due to long waits for an appointment.
 For example, before implementation of this program, University of Mississippi Medical Center ED staff routinely instructed patients to go to an FQHC for future primary care needs.
 Yet only 10 percent of referred patients did so (in part due to wait times of several months for appointments), with the rest continuing to come to the ED for primary care.

 - Inadequate linkages and access to specialty care: Uninsured and underinsured patients who do access community-based primary care often face significant barriers when they need specialty care.
 The few specialists who accept referrals from safety net providers often rely on inefficient referral systems, leading to long wait times, incomplete information, and suboptimal provider–patient interactions.3,4 In Mississippi, FQHC providers treating high-risk obstetrics patients and county health department providers treating cardiac patients often found it difficult to arrange for specialist consultations, and in many cases did not know who to call to schedule an appointment.
 As a result, these patients often presented to the ED.